jotavare/42-resources/README.md

 - [TryHackMe](https://tryhackme.com) - Learn cyber security, using hands-on exercises and labs.
 - [Hack The Box](https://www.hackthebox.com) - Cybersecurity training platform to level up your hacking skills.
 - [Hack This Site](https://www.hackthissite.org) - Safe and legal training ground for hackers to test and expand their ethical hacking skills with challenges, CTFs, and more.
-- [Cyberseek](https://www.cyberseek.org) - Explire career paths, skills and certifications.
+- [Cyberseek](https://www.cyberseek.org) - Explore career paths, skills, and certifications in the field of cyber security.

 #### PENTESTING TOOLS
 > _Collection of software and applications used to perform penetration testing or ethical hacking._